 Created by Sayantan Mukherjee, ‘Ray’ is an anthology thriller series encompassing a wide range of themes — from revenge to greed to arrogance to obsession.
 The Netflix show has four episodes, each depicting a different story.
 Two of those, ‘Bahrupiya’ and ‘Forget Me Not,’ are directed by Bengali filmmaker Srijit Mukherji (‘Autograph’), while Abhishek Chaubey (‘Ishqiya’) directed the episode ‘Hungama Hai Kyon Barpa,’ and Vasan Bala (‘Mard Ko Dard Nahin Hota’) directed ‘Spotlight.’
 If the show’s candid depiction of the human condition, psychology, and behavior have made you wonder whether it is based on real-life events, here is what we know.

-Is Ray Based on a True Story?
+Is Ray a True Story?

 No, ‘Ray’ is not based on a true story.
 The anthology series is an adaptation of four short stories by the legendary Indian filmmaker Satyajit Ray.
 The show even derives its name from him.
 Widely regarded as one of the most influential auteurs of all time, Ray was an incredibly versatile filmmaker who made films for audiences of all ages and won numerous awards, including an honorary Oscar, a Golden Lion at the Venice Film Festival, a Golden Bear at the Berlin International Film Festival, and 36 Indian National Film Awards.